 - Protecting against unauthorized access or use of private information

-- Reasonably disposing of private information after it is no longer needed
+- Disposing of private information after it is no longer needed

 Meeting your SHIELD Act obligations

 Complying with the information security aspect of SHIELD can be best achieved with the international standard ISO 27001 and its code of practice ISO 27002, or with NIST SP 800-53.